threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ECC means error correction code memory.
 This type of memory can detect and correct data corruption.
 Non-ECC mostly cannot detect nor correct, but some can detect, but never correct data corruption.
 Check your hardware specifications to make sure you have the right type of memory (ECC or non-ECC).
 ***

 ### How can I change the RAM memory sticks on my 3nodes?
-How can I achieve dual channel configuration with sticks of RAM? (e.g. 2x16GB ram DDR3 ECC RDIMM)
+How can I achieve dual channel configuration with sticks of RAM?

 First, always use RAM sticks of the same size and type.
 It should be noted on your motherboard which slots to populate first.
 As a general guide, there is usually 2 slots A and B, with each 2 memory stick entries.
 You must then install the ram sticks on A1 and B1 in order to achieve dual channel, then A2 and B2 if you have more (visual order: A1 A2 B1 B2).